 Congressional data generated by researchers Howard Rosenthal and Keith Poole that is available for download including roll call, interest group ratings, party unity, etc. "This may be one of the most frequented dataset among congressional scholars."

 Aggregates official election results from all 50 states + DC from 1860 to present (once available).
 Free access for state and national level data and maps.
-County and congressional-district maps are free but data itself must be purchased.
+County and congressional-district maps are free.
+For county data, see a librarian for password-protected access to our purchased datasets.

 From CSP/INSCR (Center for Systemic Peace / Integrated Network for Societal Conflict Research).
 Data on state failure, political violence, terrorist acts, regime characteristics, coups, refugees, and more.